-The term Roman calendar refers to all the calendars used by the Romans until the creation of the Julian calendar in 45 BC by Julius Caesar and his successors.
+The term Roman calendar refers to all the calendars used by the Romans until the creation of the Julian calendar in 45 BC by Julius Caesar.

 Little is known about the calendars the Romans used before the reform of the Julian calendar, and it is possible that much of our knowledge on this subject is speculation.
 However, it is clear that many of the details given by some texts or popular narratives on the Roman calendar, which may contain some truth, are not based on historical facts.

 According to legend, the first Roman calendar was introduced by the co-founder of Rome, the mythical figure Romulus, in 753 BC, year 1 of the Roman calendar (AUC: ab urbe condita: since the city was founded).